 Periods of great fragility begin from intrauterine life.

 The consequences of the diffusion of these stress-reactive molecules can persist for a lifetime.

 Resilience is the ability to lead a normal life despite traumatic experiences.
-Many studies have figured out that the most important factor of resilience is the meeting of caring, supportive, loving people.
+Many studies have figured out that the most crucial factor of resilience is the meeting of caring, supportive, loving people.

-I hope this reading has been useful for you to better understand the development of the child’s brain.
+I hope this reading has been useful for you to better understand children’s brain development.